Undergraduate

 Ed Doctoral

 Students who are enrolled in the Doctor of Education Program maybe be eligible for this grant.
-Student that filed their FAFSA or Dream Act application by the priority deadline of March 2nd and have an Estimated Family Contribution (EFC) below 4000 may be eligible for the grant.
+Student that filed their FAFSA or Dream Act application by the priority deadline of May 2nd and have a Student Aid Index (SAI) below 4000 may be eligible for the grant.

 What is the minimum enrollment to remain eligible?